 4. Heritage Weekends: Heritage Weekends Mid Ulster x 2 First Heritage weekend 13 & 14 Sept 2018 Heritage Event Donegal x 2 Heritage event in Mid Ulster to be over 2-3 days and Donegal over 1-2 day to be linked to existing heritage event/activity.
 Mid Ulster heritage weekend to include a formal launch with evening celebration for up to 100 people at Hill of The O’Neill.
 Date: 13 Sept 2018

-Three Donegal Visits: 3 – 4 visiting groups with 3 – 4 local groups participating in 2 day study visits with overnight stay for visiting group.
-2 heritage site visits 2 workshops.
-First Donegal visit proposed Oct 2018.
+Each visit includes 3 – 4 visiting groups with 3 – 4 local groups participating in 2 day study visits with overnight stay for visiting group.
+Visits include two heritage site visits two workshops.
+Participants commit to at least 26hrs contact time during visits.